Welcome to Albumentations Documentation!

-This documentation will guide you through installing the library, understanding its core concepts, applying it to various tasks, and exploring advanced features.
+This documentation will guide you through installing the library, understanding its core concepts, applying it to real training pipelines, and optimizing augmentation for correctness and throughput.

 - Introduction: Learn what data augmentation is and why it's important.